How to Grill Steak

 Remove the steak from the grill.
 Place it on a plate or a cutting board and cover loosely with aluminum foil, and let sit for 10-20 minutes before slicing so that the juices don’t run all over your cutting board.

-After you let the steak rest, slice and serve with your favorite sides or a dollop of Garlic Herb Butter for Steak, then enjoy.
+After you let the steak rest, slice and serve with your favorite sides, a pat of butter or a dollop of herb Garlic Butter (or your favorite compound butter), then enjoy.

 A QUICK GUIDE TO